fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+4. What is the most purchased item on the menu and how many times was it purchased by all customers?
 <details>
   <summary>
-    4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+  	SQL Query
   </summary>

 ```SQL